Recreational Music Benefits

 What is recreational music?

 Music-based activities, such as singing, which benefit and enrich participants' lives.
-The main goal of recreational music is improving quality of life through weekly online sessions.
+The main goal of our online recreational music program is improving quality of life through the use of weekly video classes.

 What are the benefits of recreational music?